Stalker 2 developer cancels NFT plans following backlash

 GSC Game World Team.

 Some objections to the Stalker NFT auction cited environmental concerns, but at the heart of it, I think skeptical onlookers see the whole blockchain marketplace as a way to extract cash from suckers, and no one wants to be thought of as a mark.
-Stories of blockchain scams and heists sound like stuff out of EVE Online, and at some point, and anyone who hasn't bought into the narrative that NFTs are the next big thing struggles to see how bad drawings of monkeys are going to hold onto value.
+Stories of blockchain scams and heists are frequent—it sounds like stuff out of EVE Online—and those who haven't bought into the narrative that NFTs are the next big thing struggle to see how bad drawings of monkeys are going to hold onto value.
+When the hustlers at the top have made their money, will those left holding JPGs have anything of value?

-Although Stalker 2's NFTs weren't going to represent items players earned and traded in-game—they were just going to be something you could buy before the game launched—that's one view of how NFTs can be practically used by videogames: as commodities that power 'play-to-earn' games.
-For those whose pupils haven't turned into dollar signs following a cha-ching sound, the whole thing sounds like a plan to remove the play and recreation from gaming and replace it with work and financial speculation.
+Another angle on NFTs is videogame integration: the idea that they can be commodities that stand up 'play-to-earn' game economies.
+That wasn't the plan for Stalker 2, but the adjacency was mildly uncomfortable.
+For those whose irises aren't cartoon dollar signs, blockchain videogames sound like a plan to remove the play and recreation from gaming and replace it with work and financial speculation.

 In reference to Ubisoft's NFT endeavors, a French trade union recently said: "You like dividends, subprimes, financial derivatives, crises, speculation, fast trading, money laundering, etc?
 This is the assured and unspoken promise of NFT.
 We are far from the enjoyment of videogames."